Covid-19: 175 new cases in Delta outbreak, 93 people in hospital

 There are 175 new Covid-19 cases in the Delta community outbreak, with 93 people in hospital.

-Of the new cases, 159 are in Auckland, eight are in Waikato, five are in Taranaki, two are in Northland and one in Taupō.

-The latest case numbers were announced by the Ministry of Health in a statement on Saturday afternoon.
+Of the new cases, 159 are in Auckland, eight are in Waikato, five are in Taranaki, two are in Northland and one in Taupō, the Ministry of Health said in a statement on Saturday.

+All 93 hospital cases – up from 85 cases on Friday – are in Auckland, with 25 at North Shore, two at Waitakere, 30 at Middlemore and 36 at Auckland City Hospital.
+Nine of those are in intensive care units.

+Of those in hospital, 50 are unvaccinated or not eligible to be vaccinated, 15 are fully vaccinated and 20 are partially vaccinated.
+The status of the remaining seven has not released by the ministry.

 READ MORE: